 Students in the Vocational Nursing program are required to take TECM B52, MATH B72, MATH B75 or a higher placement level as of Fall 2019.

 Students will be required to purchase uniforms, textbooks and selected equipment, provide transportation to off-campus clinical education sites and pay current college fees.
-Click link below for an estimated cost for books, uniforms, fees and required equipment for all three semesters of the program.
+See the Vocational Nursing Program Projected Costs for an estimated cost for books, uniforms, fees and required equipment for all three semesters of the program.

 The California Bureau of Vocational Nursing and Psychiatric Technicians accredits the BC Vocational Nursing Program.
 The Western Association of Schools and Colleges accredits Bakersfield College.